 - This article is meant to be constructive criticism and an effort to improve the lifestyle and image of Indians in the U.S. Take everything positively.

-- This article is not meant to stereotype Indians.
-It does not represent all of the about 3 million or so Indians living in the U.S. Everyone does not do everything mentioned here.
+- This article is not meant to label Indians with stereotypes.
+It does not represent all of the 3 million or so Indians living in the U.S. Everyone does not do everything mentioned here.
 It is based purely on personal experiences and observations.

-- Even though the examples in this article may refer to someone from a specific region, or state or caste, it is just an example and may apply to many other people.
+- Even though the examples in this article may refer to someone from a specific region, state, or caste, it is just an example and may apply to many other types people.
 Do not take anything personally or literally.

-- This article is not meant to be against Indians, not to complain against Indians, not bashing Indians.
+- This article is not meant to be against Indians, not to complain against Indians, and is not bashing Indians.

-- U.S. has many good and positive things to offer.
+- The U.S. has many positive things to offer.
 (Not everything, though.)
 This article hopes that some people learn the good things from it.

-- Everything is always not bad with all Indians and some of the things mentioned here may exist with other people as well.
-However, it is an effort so that all Indians will be proud of themselves after changing themselves and be seen positively by others some day.
+- Everything mentioned is not always a bad thing done by all Indians and some of the things mentioned here may exist with other people as well.
+However, it is an effort so that all Indians will be proud of themselves after changing themselves, and be seen positively by others some day.
 When a country welcomes you, your duty is to first try and assimilate with the people and its culture.

 - If you think you have a better way to express any of the comments in this article in a nicer manner, please send it to us and we will sincerely consider it.
 Otherwise, please do not make complaints about how this article is not written in the right spirit.